symbolverse/symbolverse-promo/README.md

 A place where someone can sit, write a bit of symbolic code, **express ideas cleanly**, and feel their mind come back into focus.

-The **ideas may be documented** in required depth using a simple document interface.
+The **ideas may be documented** for later reflections using a simple document interface.

 ---